 X-axis is the number of pairs that fall on the specified range of correlation coefficient; so bars with green color in the lower part denote the negatively correlated miRNA:target pairs, by contrast, bars with brown color in the upper part denote the positively correlated miRNA:target pairs.

-Part IV.
 Combined Complementarity Pattern Analysis (CCPA) discovered miR818 family had positions recovered their pairing with two SNPs on both miRNA and binding site

 Haplotype analysis is frequently used in population genetic analysis, and rice cultivars can be grouped together into different sets according to the haplotype patterns when studying the function of a specific genomic region.
 MiRNA function as a regulator through interaction with its target gene, to be specific, the binding site of cognate target gene.
 So, I extended the haplotype analysis into Combined Complementarity Pattern Analysis (CCPA) to work for both sequences on mature miRNA and miRNA binding site that are interacting while silencing.